U.S., Chinese trade deputies face off in Washington amid deep differences

 But in an easing of tensions last week, Trump delayed a scheduled Oct.
 1 tariff increase on $250 billion worth of Chinese imports until mid-month, as China postponed tariffs on some U.S. cancer drugs, animal feed ingredients and lubricants.

-Beijing also is seeking an easing of U.S. national security sanctions against telecom equipment maker Huawei Technologies [HWT.UL], which has been largely cut off from buying sensitive U.S. technology products.
+Beijing also is seeking an easing of U.S. national security sanctions against telecom equipment maker Huawei Technologies , which has been largely cut off from buying sensitive U.S. technology products.

 The trade war, which has dragged on for 14 months, has rattled financial markets as policymakers and investors worry about the broadening global economic fallout of the dispute.